 Two implications of the research are particularly important for financial institutions who want to be the winners of the future.
 Incumbents must embrace change by partnering and collaborating in open ecosystems with FinTechs.
 And they need to follow the lead of the technology firms, by designing back from the customer experience, not forward from the product.

-View this piece as it originally appeared in City A.M., and explore the full report, Beyond FinTech: A pragmatic assessment of disruptive potential in financial services.
+Explore the full report, Beyond FinTech: A pragmatic assessment of disruptive potential in financial services.